 Quartz Care and Cleaning

-CAUTION: The following will harm quartz surfaces: Drano®, Liquid Plumr®, oven cleaners and floor strippers.
+CAUTION: The following will harm quartz surfaces: Drano®, Liquid Plumr®, oven cleaners, bleach and floor strippers.
 Do NOT use these or any other harsh chemicals on your quartz surface.

 DO NOT use crock pots or electric skillets while in direct contact with your quartz surfaces.
 Always place them on a trivet or cutting board to protect your countertop.
 (Review your electric appliance manual as a reference).
 Quartz is a stone product.
 As with any stone, certain exposure to heat may cause cracks due to thermal shock.